Simple Apache configuration

 http://www.redmine.org/boards/2/topics/show/1019 shows how to configure redmine under a prefix rather than running at the root of the domain (e.g. server/redmine rather than redmine.server/) which I prefer.

 On windows, I installed mongrel_service and have 3 instances starting up.
 They auto-start as services same as apache so the whole thing runs stand-alone.

 On OS X, I've got a launchd script that launches mongrel at system startup which works fine (easier than windows).

-RE: Simple Apache configuration - Added by Alon Bar-Lev about 10 years ago
+RE: Simple Apache configuration - Added by Alon Bar-Lev over 13 years ago

 I thought there is a simpler configuration...
 Using the proxy configuration introduce a security issue, as apache authentication cannot be securely pass into the next daemon (feature #1131).

 I am looking for CGI configuration, so that user authenticates to apache, and redmine runs within this environment.